seovimalraj/instant-quote/docs/DEMO-DATA.md

 - Buhler Casting Line – die casting

 Each machine is linked to compatible materials/finishes and given 30 days of 8‑hour capacity.

+Additional DFM seed data lives in `sql/seed_dfm.sql` and includes sample certifications, a demo part and one day of machine capacity.

 ## Users and Customer
 - `admin@example.com` – administrator